svssathvik7/docs/docs/developers/sdk/react-hooks/Quickstart.md

 );
 ```

-## Integrate Swap Logic into Your Component
+## Integrate swap logic into your component

 ### Example Code